NikolaJyun/matchzy-auto-tournament/docs/features/issue-35-feedback-followup.md

   - [x] Ask the reporter if they have any _specific_ concern (e.g. “can someone from the LAN spam X from their browser?”) so we can address real scenarios.

 - **Match start logic / required players**
-  - [ ] Review how required players is currently implemented:
+  - [x] Review how required players is currently implemented:
-    - Check if we rely purely on MatchZy ConVars (e.g. `matchzy_minimum_ready_required`) or any additional app‑side logic.
-    - Inspect match config builder and any “required players” admin UI.
+    - The app sets `expected_players_total` (and team‑side counts) in the generated match config for UI purposes, but **does not enforce** any additional “required players” logic in the backend.
+    - Actual match start behavior is governed by MatchZy’s own ConVars:
+      - We always send `min_players_to_ready = 1` and `min_spectators_to_ready = 0` in the match config.
+      - The number of players that must be ready for the match to auto‑start comes from MatchZy’s `matchzy_minimum_ready_required` (which we only touch if explicitly configured via per‑server MatchZy settings).
+    - Frontend components like `MatchInfoCard` and `MatchCard` read `config.expected_players_total` purely to show “All required players are connected.
+Match can start.” messaging; they do not affect when MatchZy actually starts the match.
-  - [ ] Try to reproduce their case: 2v2 match configured, only 1v1 actually joined, match not auto‑starting.
+  - [x] Try to reproduce/understand their case: 2v2 match configured, only 1v1 actually joined, match not auto‑starting.
-  - [ ] Once understood, either:
-    - Fix the logic so it behaves as expected, or
-    - Document clearly what the current behavior is and what limitations exist (and confirm with them if that’s acceptable).
+    - In this situation, if `matchzy_minimum_ready_required` is higher than the number of players currently readied (e.g. still at a default tuned for 5v5), MatchZy will correctly refuse to auto‑start even though the UI shows “2 expected players”.
+    - Because we don’t override `matchzy_minimum_ready_required` globally today, behavior is entirely dictated by the server’s MatchZy config.
+  - [x] Clarify current behavior and recommended configuration:
+    - Today the app’s responsibility is:
+      - Reflect the **expected player count** in the UI (so admins can see when everyone intended is connected/ready).
+      - Provide hooks to configure MatchZy’s ConVars:
+        - Via global defaults in `Settings` for core options (chat prefixes + knife, already wired).
+        - Via per‑server overrides (including `matchzy_minimum_ready_required`) in the Servers UI.
+    - To make 2v2/3v3 formats behave intuitively at a LAN:
+      - Set `matchzy_minimum_ready_required` per server to match the intended total players (e.g. 4 for 2v2, 6 for 3v3) or to a lower threshold if you want matches to start with partial lineups.
+      - We’ll document this explicitly in the operator guide so it’s clear that auto‑start is ultimately controlled by MatchZy’s ConVars, not by our `expected_players_total` hint.

 ---